Based on requirements, always pick the right tool for the job. — DrewMarsh

 - Speed when iterating through all the elements in the sequence.

-- Array takes less memory compare than linked list.
+- The array takes less memory compare than a linked list.

-Matrix is a data structure which store the data using rows and columns.
+Matrix is a data structure that stores the data using rows and columns.
 The developer can use Matrix in the following use cases.